• Skip to primary navigation

 It's also found around Europe, Asia, and North America.

-Their vibrant hue and flavor make them a great addition to many meals.
+Their bright hue and flavor make them a good addition to many meals.

 White eggplants are frequently seen in Asian dishes, like stir fries and curries.